Learning Self-Growth Maps for Fast and Accurate Imbalanced Streaming Data Clustering: Introduction

-The rest of this paper is organized as follows: Section \ref{section2} reviews the related work, and Section \ref{section3} presents the problem statement.
-In Section \ref{section4}, we provide technical details and time complexity analysis of the proposed LSROM.
-Section \ref{section5} showcases experimental results with observations, and finally we draw a conclusion in Section \ref{section6}.
+The rest of this paper is organized as follows: Section \ref{section2} reviews the related work.
+Section \ref{section3} presents the problem statement and preliminaries, and Section \ref{section4} introduces the proposed SOHI with time complexity analysis.
+Section \ref{section5} showcases experimental results with in-depth observations.
+Finally, we conclude the whole work in Section \ref{section6}.